Black-throated green warbler

 The black-throated green warbler (Setophaga virens) is a small songbird of the New World warbler family.

 Description

 It has an olive-green crown, a yellow face with olive markings, a thin pointed bill, white wing bars, an olive-green back and pale underparts with black streaks on the flanks.
-Adult males have a black throat and upper breast; females have a pale throat and black markings on their breast.
+Adult males have a black throat and upper breast; females and immature males have a pale throat and black markings on their breast.